Fond of Pastel Colored Treats?

-You are encouraged to add any decoration items and packaging to this yummy recipe!
-Scroll further to see what I did to my Robin Egg Malted cookies by using different color cellophane and ribbons and paper.
+I encourage to add any decoration items and packaging to your beautiful blue malted cookies!
+Scroll further to see what I did to my Robin’s Egg Blue Speckled cookies by using different color of cellophane and ribbons and paper.
 Sky’s the limit how you want to present this Easter gift to your family, friends, and your party goers.

 If you love easy recipes that are filled with colors and joy, this is a keeper!

 Without further ado, here are the ingredients and steps for your fabulous Easter Robin Egg Speckled Malted Cookies.
 You can print instructions, too, if you prefer cooking with a paper instead of looking at your phone screen!

 You Could Make Robin Blue Hues Lighter or Darker

 As a decorating idea for cookies, you can fill the base of each cookie as far as you want.
 I decided to leave a generous rim around the Robin’s Blue Color because I used many of these egg-shaped cookies for other Spring home decorating ideas.

 These Robin’s Egg Cookies Will Be Gone In No Time!

 I used organic vanilla and a brush to create cool and random specs on these malted egg cookies.